Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 ## Pre-requisites and Dependencies

-> ⟹ Does your module rely on other Sitecore modules or frameworks?
->
->- List any dependencies
->- Or other modules that must be installed
->- Or services that must be enabled/configured
->
->_Remove this subsection if your entry does not have any prerequisites other than Sitecore_

 - Uses docker - so no need to configure it.
 - Sitecore SXA Headless
 - NextJS